List of Indiana Jones characters: Walter Donovan

 Walter Donovan (Julian Glover) is an American businessman who desires the Holy Grail in order to achieve immortality and the main antagonist of Indiana Jones and the Last Crusade.
 He secretly works with the Nazis, and sends both Indiana and his father on the search for the Grail without their knowledge of his ties to Nazi Germany.
 He fatally shoots Henry in order to force Indy to clear the traps for him.
 After Indy does so, Donovan and Elsa follow him into a room filled with cups, one of which is the Grail.
 Donovan remarks that he is not a historian so cannot know what the true grail looks like.
 Elsa purposely chooses a false grail – a bejeweled gold cup – for Donovan, who falls for her deception, remarking that it "certainly is the cup of the King of Kings".
 When he drinks from the false grail, he ages so rapidly that his body crumbles to a skeleton and then dust in seconds.

 Glover enjoyed playing the part because of the character's ambiguous nature:

 "What would you do, if you had the chance of having eternal life?
 That's quite a question.
 Where would you draw the line?
 People say [Donovan] was a Nazi, he wasn't a Nazi, he joined the Nazi Party in order to investigate its property, and he bloody nearly got that.
 Only because he was greedy did he [fall].
 This is an advice for you [the viewer]: always choose the pewter cup.
 It applies to everything.
 An allegory for life."

 In an early script of the film, Donovan's surname was set to be Walter Chandler, and he was set to die in Hatay, when the Nazi tank falls off a cliff (a fate that would later go to Ernst Vogel), but the script was changed.
 The character of Walter Donovan was partially based on Irish American businessman and politician Joseph P. Kennedy Sr., father of the 35th President of the United States John F. Kennedy.
 Kennedy Sr. was the United States Ambassador to Great Britain during the 1930s and was known for his advocacy of isolationism and appeasement towards the Third Reich.
+It has also been suggested that the character was partly inspired by William Rhodes Davis.
+Davis was an American businessman who assisted the Nazis in acquiring an oil supply before World War II.

 Isla Blair, Glover's wife, cameoed as Mrs. Donovan in the scene where he and Indiana discuss the Holy Grail.
 The in-joke was conceived by one of the producers.